 Shortly after booking, a wellness concierge from El Careyes will contact you, asking what activities you might like to enjoy during your stay.
 In addition to sound bathing at La Copa, you can request spa treatments, rent kayaks, release baby turtles, have a private yoga session, go horseback riding, and take a guided hike, to mention a few.

-Rates start at $350 per night for a one-bedroom during the low season, May 1st through October 31st.
+Rates start at $350 per night for a one-bedroom during the low season, May 1 through October 31.
 There are additional fees for wellness activities.
+For more information on wellness destinations see the articles by Wander writers.